Share this entry

 With container orchestration, the typical lifetime of a container is 12 hours.
 Serverless functions – already adopted by 22% of corporations – come and go in seconds.
 Data is the oil of the digital era, but in this era, the oil rigs are ephemeral and countless.
 EC2 instances, spot instances, containers, serverless functions, admins and agile development teams are the countless fleeting rigs that drill into your data.

 Our New World Has a Data Control Problem

 Is it any wonder that 53% of organizations using the cloud have exposed data online?
 While all this flexibility and agility is good for innovation and flexibility, it poses new challenges.
 In particular, we have a problem

 A small sample of well-publicized cloud data loss incidents are listed in Figure 1, but we can be confident that the data control problem is set to grow as rapid adoption of cloud platforms and new development techniques continue unabated.

 Of course, we don’t have just a security problem.
 Compliance mandates like PCI, HIPAA, Europe’s GDPR, California’s CCPA, Brazil’s LDPD, Canada’s PIPEDA and many more demand extensive security controls for data and audit/reporting of these controls.

-The Sonrai Security Cloud Data Control service provides a complete risk model of all identity and data relationships, activity, and data movement across cloud accounts, cloud providers, and 3rd party data stores.
+The Sonrai Security Cloud Data Control service provides a complete risk model of all identity and data relationships, activity, and data movement across cloud accounts, cloud providers, and third-party data stores.
 Sonrai CDC is built on the cloud for the cloud.
-The service focus is data+identity of all entities that have access to data – across cloud providers and 3rd party data stores.
+The service focus is data+identity of all entities that have access to data – across cloud providers and third-party data stores.
 Lastly, the Sonrai CDC service bridges between DevOps and Security teams to: